Fostering may be for you if you can answer Yes to two or more of the following questions:

 What kind of care should I expect to provide for my foster animal?

 The majority of animals that are in need of foster will need medications administered and basic animal care.
-MHS will provide you with the medication and dosing instructions, as well as information on care specific to each animal.
+Michigan Humane will provide you with the medication and dosing instructions, as well as information on care specific to each animal.
 We do our best to note special circumstances on the animal’s record.
 If you have any questions about a specific animal’s needs, please call the Volunteer Department to discuss.

 What kind of special needs should I expect when taking in a foster animal?